diya-git/tech-savy/README.md

 [Add any extra demo materials/links]

 ## Team Contributions
-- Diya Nazeer:Created the Loader page, and its css, enabled scroll for the lost item form,
+- Diya Nazeer:Created the Loader page, and its css, enabled scroll for the lost item form, Functionalities to display a post
-- Anakha S: Integrated PHP to enable user authentication to delete a post ,delete post, Javascript
+- Anakha S: Integrated PHP to enable user authentication to delete a post ,delete post, Javascript,
 - Anjana Satheesh: Lost item form alignment, display post, Enabled submission functionality on the website

 ---